MikaYelovich/mika-scraper/README.md

 ---

-## 🔥 New in v1.1.0
+## 🔥 New in v1.1.2

 ### Core Fixes & Optimizations

-- ✅ Fix Gemini Image Error
+- ✅ Fix Some Errors
+- ✅ Adding Some Features

 ### 🆕 Features